-- (5) When a candidate passes the ISC Judge Training Course, both the candidate and their NAC, will receive a confirmation thereof in writing.
-A NAC is encouraged to provide the name of any newly qualified FAI Skydiving Judge, immediately after satisfactory completion of an ISC Judge Training Course, directly to the Chair of the ISC Judges Committee, who will then add them to the current ISC list of FAI Skydiving Judges. - 6.2.2 Training Course for a new ISC Competition discipline (1.1.1(3) and (4))
+- (5) When a candidate passes the ISC Judge Training Course, both the candidate and their NAC, will receive a confirmation thereof in writing and will be informed that the Chair of the ISC Judges Committee will immediately add the newly qualified FAI Skydiving Judge to the current ISC list of FAI Skydiving Judges. - 6.1.3 Training Course for a new ISC Competition discipline

-A candidate for any ISC Judge Training Course in a new ISC Competition discipline held in the twelve months following the discipline acceptance and approval by ISC must have:
+A candidate for any ISC Judge Training Course (6.2) in a new ISC Competition discipline held in the twelve months following the discipline acceptance and approval by ISC must have:

-- (1) either a valid National Judge rating or a Category 1 FAI Judge rating, for any discipline listed in 6.1 and - (2) have the approval of their NAC or the NAC's nominated authority to attend the course. - 6.2.3 Annual Renewal, Reinstatement and Requalification - (1) Annual Renewal
+- (1) either a valid National Judge rating or a Category 1 FAI Judge rating, for any discipline listed in 6.1 and - (2) have the approval of their NAC or the NAC's nominated authority to attend the course. - 6.1.4 Maintenance of the qualification - (1) Annual Renewal